bytecodealliance/rfcs/accepted/wasm-gc.md

 this below.

-`I31Ref` allows getting its inner 31-bit value as either a signed `i32` or unsigned `u32` and creation from those types as well (with a check that the value fits in 31 bits):
+`I31Ref` allows getting its inner 31-bit value as either a signed `i32` or unsigned `u32` and creation from those types as well (optionally checking that the value fits in 31 bits or else masking the value to 31 bits):

 ```rust
 pub struct I31Ref {